Kir-Push/Kir-Push.github.io/_posts/2024-10-02-eks-ng-zd-migration.md

 render_with_liquid: false
 ---

-Once I worked on service that allow customers deploy their profiles (configuration for company healthcare server) in cloud. \
+Once I worked on service that allow customers deploy their profiles (configuration for company healthcare server) in the cloud. \
 Clients created environment and will be able to configure number `instances`, their `RAM`, `CPU` and so on.\
 In backend actually every environment was a `EKS` cluster with `ingress`, `node/pod autoscaler`, `calico` and other fancy things.\
-And as clients may rescale their environment at runtime (and of course they don't want to know what is behind that) , we should be able to resize cluster flawlessly.\
+And as clients may rescale their environment at runtime (and of course they don't want to know what is behind that), we should be able to resize cluster flawlessly.\
 Therefore, I had a task to automate migration all deployments to different `Node Group` without downtime and packet drops.

-> Service was in `Java/Spring`, so `Java AWS SDK V2` was used (but it doesn't matter actually).
+> Service was in `Java/Spring`, so `Java AWS SDK V2` was used (but it doesn't matter).
 {: .prompt-tip }

 ## Prerequisites

-We find-out that most of the clients used only 1-2 instances (`pods`) for their workload. \
+We find-out that most of the clients used only 1–2 instances (`pods`) for their workload. \
-Probably not what for kubernetes was created. \
+Probably not what for kubernetes was created? \
-And with that small numbers while updating/migrating pods, we very easily caught packet drops. \
+And with that small number while updating/migrating pods, we very easily caught packet drops. \
 Why? \
 We from our service can't control what actually was deployed.
 We can't tell deployed profile `close your connection`.
 We still can stop profile (and pod) of course. \
 And we can't control `Load Balancer` either (we used `Network Load Balancer`). \
 So the main strategy for "No packed drops" for deployment configuration is big `termination grace period`.
-Bigger than any open connection can last for specific pod.
+Bigger than any open connection can last for a specific pod.

 ## Steps

-Let's go step by step how to accomplish this.
+Let's go step by step how to achieve this.

 ### 1. Create Node Group